 - Increase light and air movement around dark and damp areas.

-- Outdoor areas can be treated with products containing BiFenthrin for control over longer periods.
+- Treat outdoor areas with products containing Bifenthrin for control over longer periods.

 - Limit time outside around dawn and dusk.